api3dao/vitepress-docs/docs/reference/dapis/understand/proxy-contracts.md

 ```

 Self funded dAPIs have a single public proxy contract used by the community and
 are sourced from a single beacon.
-Managed dAPIs (under development) use the same
+Managed dAPIs use the same proxy contact and
-proxy contact and can be sourced from multiple beacons.
+can be sourced from multiple beacons.

 ![proxy-contracts.png](../assets/images/proxy-contracts.png)